 Well, I had my netshop and I had my tug working for Schlumberger.
 Schlumberger had a barge with all the rigging on it, you know.
 And I was working with them, pushing them little boats from everywhere.
 Inland.
 Inland.
-And then the money was not the same money as when we started offshore.
-I started with a 50, 54 foot crew boat, offshore.
-And from there I went to another boat and then start building in Mobile, Alabama.
-It was a 60, 65 footer I had built in Mobile.
-Bender shipyards.
-He built three boats.
-And Halter built five of 'em for me.
-It was outta New Orleans.
-And then Universal, in Houma, built for me.
-I had one built in Texas, Houston, Texas.
-I had one built in Morgan City.
+And then the money was not the same money as when we started offshore...
 I was building and selling out, you know, and then I build it again.
 'Cause every time we built, it would be bigger and bigger.
 You know, I had went to 100 footers, and then we had come back to 80 footer, 90 footer.
 And then we went back to 110 foot.
 And then the last one, him that was here, he just got a big one there, 165 footer.
 Brand new boat.
 In those days, we were talking about two, three hundred thousand.
 Now you don't talk about that.
 You talk millions.